 Powder coating is the most popular applied in the furniture field

-Powder coating is other popular method for finishes on metal.
+Powder coating is another popular method for finishes on metal.
 It involves applying a dry powder to the metal surface.
 This powder includes a mix of pigments, treatment agents, leveling agents, and other additives.

 This process begins with applying the powder to the metal.
 Then, the metal is cured with UV ray or heat to ensure an even coating.
 Finally, the coated metal is hardened in an oven to create a durable and protective layer.